ChewicoGIT/VoxelStream/README.md

 ## How does it work?

-### Chunk storing

-VoxelStream uses two methods for storing chunks (32 x 32 x 32).
+VoxelStream splits the space 2 chunks (32 x 32 x 32).
 One is a fully loaded chunk, which means it is an array of fixed size of 32 x 32 x 32.
 This method is very optimal for modifying and obtaining values, but it is very low efficient in memory, so we want to minimize it.

 The other method is a dynamic array which stores Nodes that are made of a voxel ID and a repetition value.
 This means that instead of repeating voxels, it can join them in a single group and use less memory, but this means that obtaining and reading memory will be slower.